parhamdoustdar/parhamdoustdar.github.io/coaching.md

 Maybe you've done things that you're proud of, but now you feel lost.

-Maybe you know where you should go, and you have a hypothetical idea of how to get there, but you can't seem to move.
+Maybe you know where you should go, and you have a hypothetical idea of how to get there, but you can't seem to move in that direction.

 Maybe you are achieving a lot at work, but you're realizing that your relationships outside work need some... well, work. 😎